GEDCOM 1:1 to XML

 Date calendar escapes

-DATE-line again, but no decision yet: what to do with the 2nd windowdate-calendar-escape” sequences?
+DATE-line again, but no decision yet: what to do with the “date-calendar-escape” sequences?
 Any special treatment, or is it just like any other value?
-According to IDs and REFs, a sequence enclosed in “@” (regular expression: /@#D(GREGORIAN|JULIAN|HEBREW|FRENCH R|ROMAN|UNKNOWN)@/) and having a comparable meta-aspect should be moved into an attribute, e.g. <DATE ESC="DTOKEN">.
-The scripts provide an option for testing.
+According to IDs and REFs, a sequence enclosed in “@”

 BTW: the possible whitespace inside the "FRENCH R"-token/pattern (French Revolutionary Calendar) is annoying.
 Under certain circumstances the sequence is split into seperate fields and requires another extra exception to be handled.